Scaling AI Starts with SOX

 Here’s how:

-Sox Foundation Element
+SOX Foundation Element

 Shadow AI projects launched without oversight or risk review